-For Google Analytics Side, Setup is done.
+For the Google Analytics Side, the Setup is done.
 So now you need to navigate to Google Tag Manager.

 Step 1: Add a New Tag

-You can name whatever you want as long as you can classify different tags easily.
+Step 2: Name this tag as “GA4 – Website Analytics’ All Page (Name Whatever you want as long as you can classify different tags easily)

 Step 3: Choose Google Analytics ”GA4 Configuration“